Katona-Peter/coreflow-epc-casestudies/README.md

 3. **Database Migration Issues**
    - Delete migration files and regenerate: `python manage.py makemigrations`
    - Reset database if needed: `python manage.py flush`

+## AI Implementation

+Artificial Intelligence (AI) played a significant role in the development and refinement of this project.
+The following aspects highlight how AI assistance was leveraged:

+- **Performance Optimization**: AI provided guidance and actionable suggestions to improve webpage performance, especially following Lighthouse test results.
+- **Authentication Solutions**: AI support was instrumental in resolving issues related to user authentication and access control.
+- **Production Safety**: AI helped elaborate scripts and logic to ensure `DEBUG=False` is enforced in production environments, enhancing security.
+- **Troubleshooting**: AI was used to quickly identify, diagnose, and resolve a variety of technical issues throughout the project lifecycle.
+- **Code Generation**: AI accelerated the development process by generating standard code snippets, reducing manual effort and increasing productivity.

+## Credits

+- Special thanks to Dillon McCaffrey for guidance and feedback throughout the project.
+- The Django documentation and Stack Overflow community for invaluable troubleshooting resources.
+- Bootstrap and FontAwesome for UI components and icons.
+- Balsamiq for wirestock design software.
+- Code Institute for the project template and ongoing support.

 ## License